John Ellis Roosevelt: Early life

 John Ellis Roosevelt was born on February 25, 1853, in New York City.
-He was the second child of Robert Barnhill Roosevelt and Elizabeth Ellis.
+He was the second child of Robert Barnhill Roosevelt (who was also known as Robert Barnwell Roosevelt) and Elizabeth Ellis.
 Roosevelt had an older sister, Margaret Barnhill Roosevelt, and a younger brother, Robert Barnhill Roosevelt Jr. They were the first cousins of President Theodore Roosevelt through their shared paternal grandfather, Cornelius Van Schaack Roosevelt.

-He also had three half siblings; Kenyon Fortescue, Granville Roland Fortescue, and Maude Fortescue.
-They were the children of Robert Barnhill Roosevelt and his second wife, Marion Fortescue, also known as Marion O'Shea Roosevelt.
+He also had three half-siblings; Kenyon Fortescue, Granville Roland Fortescue, and Maude Fortescue.
+They were the children of Robert Barnhill Roosevelt and his second wife, Marion (Minnie) Fortescue, also known as Marion O'Shea Roosevelt.

 Career

-Roosevelt was a lawyer and the president of the Elkhorn Valley Coal Land Company and secretary of the Broadway Improvement Company.
+Law practice

-He was a partner in the Wall Street law firm of Roosevelt & Kobbe, along with George C. Kobbé, at 44 Wall Street.
+During his career as an attorney, John Ellis Roosevelt was a partner in the Wall Street law firm of Roosevelt & Kobbe, along with George C. Kobbé, at 44 Wall Street.
 His half brother, Kenyon Fortescue was also a lawyer at the same firm.

 The firm represented John Ellis Roosevelt's father, Robert Barnwell Roosevelt, in the lawsuit Robert B. Roosevelt v.
 Elbert A. Brinckerhoff, 143 F. 478 (2nd Cir.
 1906).
 Brinckerhoff alleged that Robert Barnwell Roosevelt had committed malpractice by permitting a mortgage on a valuable piece of Manhattan real estate at 33 Nassau Street to be cancelled.
 Damages were assessed against Robert Barnwell Roosevelt in excess of $100,000.
 Robert Barnwell Roosevelt died four months after the decision was entered.

+Other business ventures

+In addition to practicing law, Roosevelt was the president of the Elkhorn Valley Coal Land Company and secretary of the Broadway Improvement Company.